moea/playground/pages/_posts/2025-04-08-occurrence.md

 _goods_, the white Bronco, the _big show_ --- [**jump straight to type
-refinement**](#refinement), although this'll provide a helpful, if verbose, foundation --- that system can only function because the poperties we establish here.
+refinement**](#refinement), although this'll provide a helpful, if verbose, foundation --- that system can only function because the properties we establish here.
 If you already understand DNF, just skip it.

 Anyway, let's talk through what happens if we construct: